Norkart/ScanAI/README.md

 - **Georeferencing**: Testing segmentation methods with georeferenced maps to assess applicability in real-world spatial contexts.
 - **Refinement**: Exploring annotated datasets and fine-tuning to further enhance model performance.

+Extract all the area names and their associated colors.
+Give me the color code for each color both in RGB and hex.